base-angewandte/image-backend/docs/overview.md

 In summer 2018 and external developer-designer (the author) was hired to plan out and implement a corresponding system.

 ## System Components
 The implemented system is based on **django** ([version 2.0.6](https://docs.djangoproject.com/en/2.0/) at the time of writing) - an open source Python web framework.
-Django already found use by the internal development team of the Angewandte when they built the **Base Recherche**.
-Using the same framework -- so the idea -- should smooth the post-launch handover and later maintenance.
+Django already found use by the internal development team of the Angewandte when they build the **Base Recherche**.
+Using the same framework -- so the idea -- should make the post-launch handover and later maintenance easier.

-The django web app is called *artdb*.
+The django web app is internally called *artdb*.
 It is **dockerized** and it connects to a **PostgreSQL** database.

 ## Django Models
 An **artwork** is basically just an image with some addtional data (title, material, etc.).
 An artwork can be associated with one or more **artists**, **keywords** and **locations**.